prateekvarma/ACME-pay-calculator/README.md

 # Overview
 This exercise reads the file.txt file, extracts it's contents and calculates the pay of each employee based on the time and day of the week.
+The code is written in JavaScript.

 ## Criteria to calculate the hourly amount
 ### Monday - Friday